Australia's modern swimmers and ocean baths

-Some of the NSW ocean baths occupy the sites of earlier Aboriginal fishtraps ...
+Some of the new South Wales ocean baths occupy the sites of earlier Aboriginal fishtraps ...
 The popular term 'bogey hole' used to refer to a bathing place is said to derive from an Aboriginal language from the Sydney area.
 But the term 'bogey hole' also resonated with certain British traditions, which use the term 'bogey' to refer to a water sprite.

 M. L. McDermott or I. L. McConchie, McIvers Baths (Coogee Women's Pool).
 Image courtesy of the NSW Ocean Baths

 This women-only bathing pool has been in continuous use since the 1860s.
 The pool site may have been a traditional bathing place for Aboriginal women and was used as a women's bathing area after the 1820s.
 The pool is 20 metres long and set on a rock platform that is well screened.
 It is still reserved solely for women and children.

 M. L. McDermott or I. L. McConchie, Wollongong Men's Baths (also known as Clarke's Hole).
 Image courtesy of the NSW Ocean Baths.

-In 1856 women and children used a bathing pool 'the Children's Pool' on the south side of Flagstaff Hill.
+In 1856, women and children bathed in 'the Children's Pool' on the south side of Flagstaff Hill.
 In 1877 this was formalised as the Ladies Baths.
-Gentlemen's baths for Wollongong, known as Clarke's Hole, were provided by the Harbours and Rivers Branch of the NSW Public Works Department.
-Improvements were made in 1881, through public subscriptions amounting to over 20 pounds and excavations in 1896 ensured that 'the bathers secure all the enjoyment without the danger of swimming in the open sea'.
+Gentlemen's baths for Wollongong, known as Clarke's Hole, were provided by the Harbours and Rivers Branch of the New South Wales Public Works Department.
+Improvements were made in 1881 through public subscriptions amounting to over £20.
+Excavations in 1896 ensured that 'the bathers secure all the enjoyment without the danger of swimming in the open sea'.
 In 1902 swimming star Annette Kellermann performed at a swimming carnival at the men's baths.

 Women's bathing machines on Adelaide beaches